erelsgl/erelsgl.github.io/pages/en/teaching.md

 1. Construct a system that will help politicians (e.g. in the parliament or municipal council) to quickly poll their supporters regarding upcoming votes.
 See [Open Knesset](https://oknesset.org/).

-1. Build a component to automatiacally verify correctness of mathematical derivations in LaTeX (maybe as an addition to TeXStudio).
+1. Build a component to automatically verify correctness of mathematical derivations in LaTeX (maybe as an addition to TeXStudio).

+1. Improve [sympy][sympy] -- Python's symbolic computation library.
+For example, handle inequalities with multiple parameters.

 # Courses I taught